How does Congregation Sharing work?

 Is New World Scheduler web-based?
 Does it share data via web servers?
 Can the data be accessed online?

-We recommend brothers be very cautious about using web-based or cloud-based apps (such as Deckhand or Hourglass) to store congregation information.
+We recommend brothers be cautious about using web-based or cloud-based apps to store congregation information.
 While web-based applications are convenient, we personally feel the direction and principles found in sfl do not permit web-based applications to store congregation data.

-Web-based applications (like Hourglass or Deckhand) store all congregation and person data permanently online and do not use end-to-end encryption.
+Web-based applications store all congregation and person data permanently online and generally do not use end-to-end encryption.

 Web-based applications by nature must allow any website administrators, developers and potentially support personnel full access to everyone’s data.
 This means they can potentially access every single persons data in every single congregation.
 We do not feel comfortable with this, nor do we feel this complies with the principles and direction in sfl.